Advisory Circular (AC) No. 401-004

-- An entry on a Competencies Record page of the candidate’s Canadian Aviation Document booklet stating the end date of the recency period for the IPC with the name, signature and licence number of the examiner.
+- An entry on the Competencies Record page of the candidate’s Canadian Aviation Document booklet stating the date that the IPC was completed with the name and licence number of the examiner.

-- An entry of the flights in the pilot log book to clearly show that the IFR recency requirements of subsection 401.05(3) of the CARs have been met; or
+- An entry of the flights in the pilot log book to clearly show that the IFR recency requirements of Global Exemption NCR-040-2015 and subsection 401.05(3) of the CARs have been met; or

-- A copy of the completed IPC report with their licence.
+- A copy of the completed IPC Flight Test Report with their licence.

 - Not applicable.